nickytonline/www.nickyt.co/src/pages/index.md

       component: HeroBlock
       type: heroblock
       content: >-
-          I am a Senior Software Developer at [Forem](https://www.forem.com/)/[DEV](https://dev.to) working on all things Forem.
+          I am a Senior Software Engineer at [Forem](https://www.forem.com/)/[DEV](https://dev.to) working on all things Forem.
 I do not get along with spiders.
     - section_id: recent-posts
       component: PostsBlock
       type: postsblock